ness-tea/the-village/README.md

 This document will describe the design decisions that have been made in the development of The Village.
-It will justify the choices in design regarding the game world, creative and expressive play, character design, narrative structure, interface design, gameplay, and core mechanics, and how these choices ultimately affect the overall game.
+It will justify the choices in design regarding the game world, creative and expressive play, character design, narrative structure, interface design, gameplay, and core mechanics, as well as discuss how these choices ultimately affect the overall game.

 1.1 Assets
   - Player & Player Movement Scripts - Asset Store: Standard Assets for Unity 4.6